Rob-Ferguson/HonoluluBitDevs/about.md

 descriptions of past meetups.
 The discussion portion of the event is generally never recorded.
 It is recommended that you have a firm grasp of the basics of Bitcoin in order to extract the most value from our Socratic events.

+Check out all of our past events [here](https://www.honolulubitdevs.com/events).